ruggleslab/press/readme.md

 This repository contains the code used to create PRESS.
 Is is mainly written in R and Python.

 The code as is relies on a config file to run.
-The corresponding manuscript can be found [here](addLink).
+The corresponding manuscript can be found here (TBD).

+The PRESS Model can be run either using the 03_run_press.py script or by downloading and using the PRESS model from this repository.
+If you are downloading the model, we recommend you use the included scaler unless you believe there will be significant batch effects in your data.

 ## Usage

 * 01_press_derivation_script.R